mpsilfve/gradation/LSTM_hidden_states/README.md

 ![](heatmaps/349_k.png) |  ![](heatmaps/349_p.png) | ![](heatmaps/349_t.png)

 ### 410 (highest activation for p gradation)

+Seems to be active specifically for those p which undergo gradation as seen by examining "prinsiippi" where the activation for the first and second p differ markedly.
+Seems to not be active for k or t.

 Gradation            | No gradation :-------------------------:|:-------------------------:
 ![](heatmaps/410_grad.png) |  ![](heatmaps/410_non_grad.png)